 The History of Fraser Church, Tottenham

-In western Tecumseth, before a church was built there, worship was held at the home of James Ellison on the Second concession.
+Before a church was build in western Tecumseth, worship was held at the home of James Ellison on the Second concession.
 But even after Rev. Fraser’s arrival, services took place there only once a month due to his other preaching responsibilities.
 After three new elders were ordained on July 12th, 1836, the Presbyterians in Tecumseth could finally make decisions and function as a distinct congregation.
 The church transitioned from monthly to weekly worship and within four years grew from 5 to 28 members.
 An acre of land was purchased on the 3rd Concession, just northwest of the Ellison home, and by the early 1840s a log church had been built.
 By 1856 the congregation’s growth justified becoming a single point.
 A new frame church was constructed around 1860, which served the congregation until the move in 1881 to the current brick church in Tottenham.
 By the 1930s the church was raised to create a downstairs hall.
 In 2001 the back end was extended to increase the sanctuary and create a nursery space downstairs.
 The newest addition, an accessible entrance and lift, was added on the south side in 2014.
 However, the main structure from 1881 still stands as one of the oldest church buildings in New Tecumseth.

 In official records the congregation was simply referred to by its location, “Tecumseth”.
 This later became “1st Tecumseth” when a new congregation, “2nd Tecumseth” was started in Beeton in 1859.
 According to local history it was also called “Ellison’s Church” in the early days, after the congregation’s original host (pictured left).
 On November 24, 1885, the congregation was officially named “Fraser Church” in honour of the minister who had arrived 50 years earlier and organized an enduring congregation from the settlers who first gathered for prayer and praise at the Ellison home.